 The Firefly 2+ is a slight upgrade over the original Firefly 2, which was one of the first devices to popularize convection heating.
 Not without its downsides though, the Firefly 2+ delivers incredible tasting vapor, works excellent with concentrates like wax or rosin, and is bundled all in an attractive form factor.

 The Firefly 2+ like most other convection herb vapes requires a bit of technique and has a learning curve.
-The draw technique is a bit different and may present some struggle to beginners at first.
+The drawing technique is a bit different and may present some struggle to beginners at first.
 It’s also rather sensitive to the pack and grind consistency and requires stirring throughout the session to work best.

-The battery is removable but small, however it’s considered worth it due to the incredibly rich tasting vapor it provides.
+The battery is removable but small, however, it’s considered worth it due to the incredibly rich-tasting vapor it provides.
 One of the best herb vaporizers for the flavor chasers out there, the Firefly 2+ also does great with concentrates, so if you want a device that does as well with dabs as it does herb, then you should consider the Firefly 2+.
 Check out the Firefly 2+ (Plus) full review here.

 - The best flavor from any portable herb vaporizer.